New for 2013: See our interview with Tony Molesworth, who did the voice of Small!

 Plot C, for the record, is where there's a character who doesn't love Halloween in the beginning and changes his or her ways by the end.
 I'd say that at least half of all Halloween specials fit into one of those three.

 It's easy to bash Witch's Night Out for its animation - the characters, as you can see, all all monochrome.
-Some sources say they were originally all the same color, in fact, and the different shades were a later addition put in for later airings (I've been unable to confirm this by tracking down anyone involved in production).
+Some sources say they were originally all the same color, in fact, and the different shades were a later addition put in for later airings (I've been unable to confirm this; I suspect people are mistaking for an early 70s take on Legend of Sleepy Hollow).
 And most of the characters (everyone except Bazooie, in fact) have names like "Small," "Tender," "Nicely," and "Rotten."

 However, if you can look past that (or call it "distinctive" or something, which you can), this is a great special.
 The style mixes well with the writing and makes it entertaining year after year.
 Clearly, a lot of talent went into this special (a good many of the people who made this were working on SNL or Second City at the time - Gilda Radner is the witch, and Catherine O'Hara is Malicious).
 The adults at the party are especially funny, with their mundane - and entirely realistic party banter ("they just don't put this kind of construction into houses anymore”).
 I also love Goodly's enthusiasm for prioritizing, delegating responsibilities, and creating "definitive experiences," and Malicious's food (chocolate gefilte fish, garlic taffy apples, and other stuff that's probably now available at your local fusion restaurant for seventy bucks).
 Goodly, in particular, fascinates me - he was way ahead of his time.
 He would fit right into this age when manufacturing memories became such a business.
 Cookie companies now say things like “we don’t sell cookies, we sell memories.”
 Theme parks have signs at the entrance saying “let the memories begin.”
 It all strikes me as sort of dishonest.
 Is a memory “genuine” if it was so thoroughly set up to become a memory?